Mountain snow, wet Las Vegas Valley forecast for Thanksgiving week

 Wet in the valley, white in the mountains with windy conditions and cold temperatures for everyone sums up the Thanksgiving week weather forecast for the Las Vegas region.

-The storm could have major impacts on Thanksgiving travel in Lincoln County and the Spring Mountains.The weather service advises considering alternate routes or adjusting your planned travel time.

-While the forecast calls for a chance of snow in Las Vegas several days this week, Varian doesn’t think that is likely.
+While the forecast calls for a chance of snow in Las Vegas this week, Varian doesn’t think that is likely.

 “Rain is much more likely,” she said.

 Monday will see sunny skies in the valley with a high near 64.
-Light and variable winds early will become northwest 11 to 16 mph in the morning.
-Winds could gust as high as 24 mph.
+Light and variable winds early will become northwest at 11 to 16 mph with gusts as high as 24 mph.

-Monday night will be clear with a low around 38.
-Northwest winds at 14 to 18 mph, with gusts as high as 28 mph will make it feel much colder.
+Monday night will be clear with a low around 38 and northwest winds at 14 to 18 mph, with gusts up to 28 mph.

 Tuesday will remain sunny with a high near 52.
 Winds will be northerly 5 to 10 mph.

+The chance of rain or snow increases to 60% Wednesday through Thursday.
+Highs will be in the low 50s.

 A chance of snow enters the Las Vegas forecast after 5 a.m.
-Wednesday, but the odds are at 30% with little or now snow accumulation.
+Wednesday, but the odds are at 30% with little or no snow accumulation.

-The chance of snow or rain increases to 60% during the day Wednesday through Thursday.
-Highs will be in the low 50s.

 The Thanksgiving Day forecast calls for a chance of rain, mostly cloudy and a high near 52.